Daniel Radcliffe: Early life and education

-Daniel Jacob Radcliffe was born on 23 July 1989 at Queen Charlotte's and Chelsea Hospital in the Hammersmith district of London the only child of casting agent Marcia Jeannine Gresham (née Jacobson) and literary agent Alan George Radcliffe.
+Daniel Jacob Radcliffe was born on 23 July 1989 at Queen Charlotte's and Chelsea Hospital in the Hammersmith district of London, the only child of casting agent Marcia Jeannine Gresham (née Jacobson) and literary agent Alan George Radcliffe.
 His Jewish mother, born in South Africa, traces her ancestry to Ashkenazi Jewish immigrants from Germany, Lithuania, Poland, and Russia, and was raised in the English town of Westcliff-on-Sea in Essex.
-His Northern Irish father was raised in a "very working-class" Protestant family in Banbridge in County Down.
+(Note: Attributed to multiple references:) His Northern Irish father was raised in a "very working-class" Protestant family in Banbridge in County Down.
 In 2019, he explored both sides of his family history in the BBC genealogy series Who Do You Think You Are?.
 Radcliffe's parents had both acted as children.
 As a casting agent, his mother was involved in BBC productions including The Inspector Lynley Mysteries.

 Radcliffe was educated at three private schools for boys in London: Redcliffe School, Sussex House School, and the City of London School.
 After the release of the first Harry Potter film, attending school proved difficult for him as some fellow pupils became hostile, though he states they were just trying to "have a crack at the kid that plays Harry Potter" rather than acting out of jealousy.
 As his acting career began to consume his schedule, he continued his education through on-set tutors.
 He has admitted to not being a very good student, considering school useless and finding the work "really difficult".
 He achieved A grades in the three AS level exams that he took in 2006, but decided to take a break from education and did not attend university.
 Part of his reasoning was he already knew he wanted to be an actor and screenwriter, and it would be difficult to have a normal university experience.

 Career

-1999–2001: Acting debut and early career
+Early career and Harry Potter (2001–2011)

 Radcliffe first expressed a desire to act at age five.
 After one of his mother's casting agent friends secured him an audition, he made his acting debut at age ten in BBC One's two-part adaptation of the Charles Dickens novel David Copperfield (1999), portraying the title character as a young boy.
 He made his film debut in The Tailor of Panama (2001), an American film based on John le Carré's 1996 spy novel, which was a moderate commercial success.